 The following organizations have information available, and conduct research.
 This list is not intended as an endorsement or a complete listing of all such organizations.
-For a list of companies that sell items such as large button phones, talking clocks, or computers with speech or large print output or other items which are helpful to persons who are visually impaired, please see our other resource lists.
+For a list of companies that sell items such as large-button phones, talking clocks, or computers with speech or large-print output, or other items which are helpful to people who are visually impaired, please see our other resource lists.

 American Academy of Ophthalmology

 This is a very informative website.
-Click on “For Patients and the Public” to find information and to search for an ophthalmologist.
+Click on “For Public and Patients” to find information and to search for an ophthalmologist.
 They are unable to answer individual questions about medical problems or conditions.

 Council of Citizens with Low Vision International (CCLVI)

 Has information on technology and services for individuals with low vision, advocates for the visually impaired, and publishes “Vision Access,” a quarterly magazine containing information on living with low vision.
 “Vision Access” is available to members in large print, on cassette and via e-mail.
 CCLVI’s mentoring and peer counseling program, Project Insight, is for people who are newly visually impaired or losing more vision.
 The program is available nationwide.
 CCLVI advocates for low-vision issues, provides information and referral, as well as scholarships for college students with visual acuity less than 20/70 or who are planning to provide low vision services.
 Further information about CCLVI is available on the web site.

 381 Park Ave.
 S., Suite 1119